 Which they do.
 The Tchaikovsky is beautiful, the Châtelet is beautiful, and the filming augments the beauty of each; and through the music, and through Filipov’s impassioned conducting, Anne-Marie realizes her parents were, yes, Lea and her husband, who sacrificed so much; and though she is not reunited with them, though they are still as dead as the parents she thought she had for the first 28 years of her life, she is somehow filled and satisfied and made whole.
 As is Filipov, who goes on to fame and fortune.

 “Le concert” is not a good movie.
 It’s not even as good as those misfit baseball movies I referenced earlier.
 The original “Bad News Bears” and “Major League” sketch their secondary characters better, and you see them practicing together, which is why they wind up succeeding.
-“Bad News Bears” even has the 1970s-era message that it’s about the performance, not the winning, which is a message Hollywood doesn’t send much, or we don’t receive much, anymore.
+“Bad News Bears” even has the 1970s-era message that it’s about the performance, not the winning, which is a message Hollywood doesn’t send much.
 “Le concert” implies you don’t need to practice, just wing it, and maybe with a prayer to God ... voila!

 Plus: Why the subterfuge about Anne-Marie’s parents in the first place?
 Why didn’t Guylène tell her, particularly when she became a musical prodigy, that her parents were Soviet musicians who died heroes’ deaths?
 Why create and maintain a lie that has less meaning than the truth?

 Admittedly, there is something admirable about making classical music accessible to the masses via a broad comedy/drama like this; but that doesn’t make the film meilleur.
 It doesn’t even make it bon.